14 Must Try Bosnian Desserts To Eat

 BOSNIAN-DOUGHNUTS_Uštipci

-Uštipci are fried dough balls that can be both sweet or savory and are popular throughout the Balkans.
+Uštipci are fried dough balls that can be both sweet or savory and are popular throughout other Balkan countries.
 In Bosnia, they are predominantly a savory snack served alongside meat dishes or with a creamy spread.
 However, it is not uncommon to find sweet ones in Bosnia, either.

 Sweet uštipci are sprinkled with powdered sugar and typically served with honey or jam.
 The sweet ones are particularly popular at Christmas time.
 They should be crispy and are therefore better served hot.
 If left out too long, they sometimes get rubbery.